linanjie0820/LCMA-SRT/README.md

 # Introduction
 Neural transducers provide an alignment-free framework for joint automatic speech recognition (ASR) and speech translation (ST).
 Hierarchical transducer architectures further improve multilingual speech-to-text modeling by stacking a translation-focused encoder on top of an ASR encoder to better handle reordering.
 However, scaling hierarchical transducers to multilingual many-to-many settings remains challenging: fully shared models often suffer from negative transfer and unstable target-language generation, while training separate models per direction is computationally prohibitive.
 We propose LCMA-SRT (Language-Conditional Mixture-of-Experts Adapters for Speech Recognition and Translation), which augments a hierarchical transducer with language-conditional Mixture-of-Experts (MoE) adapters.
-A source-conditioned MoE adapter (SC-MoE) routes using the source-language embedding to improve acoustic–phonetic modeling and reduce cross-language interference for ASR.
-A target-conditioned MoE adapter (TC-MoE) routes using the desired target language to guide reordering and lexical selection and to mitigate cross-target interference in many-to-many ST. Experiments on Europarl-ST (9 languages, 72 directions) show that LCMA-SRT improves both ASR and ST within a single unified model, reducing average WER and increasing BLEU and COMET over strong hierarchical transducer baselines.
+A source-conditioned MoE adapter (SRC-MoE) routes using the source-language embedding to improve acoustic–phonetic modeling and reduce cross-language interference for ASR.
+A target-conditioned MoE adapter (TGT-MoE) routes using the desired target language to guide reordering and lexical selection and to mitigate cross-target interference in many-to-many ST. Experiments on Europarl-ST (9 languages, 72 directions) show that LCMA-SRT improves both ASR and ST within a single joint model, reducing average WER and increasing BLEU and COMET over strong hierarchical transducer baselines.

 <img src="train/LCMA-SRT.png" alt="LCMR-SRT" width="60%">